AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 - Aggressive pricing of blob transactions
 - The L1TxUtils will be able to speed up Tx1 (even if it reverts), which should unblock Tx2

-A different approach would be to have the sequencer client maintain a pool of available forwarder contracts, and use one until it gets stuck, then switch to the next one: presumably by the time the sequencer client gets to the original forwarder contract, the blob pool will have been cleared.

-Broader changes about changing the timeliness requirements are not in scope for this change.

 ### Setup

-There will be an optional environment variable `sequencer.forwarderContractAddress` that will be used to specify the forwarder contract address.
-To improve UX, there will be a separate environment variable `sequencer.deployForwarderContract` that will default to `true` and be used to specify whether the forwarder contract should be deployed.
-If so, the Aztec Labs implementation of the forwarder contract will be deployed and used by the sequencer.
+There will be an optional environment variable `sequencer.custForwarderContractAddress` that can be used to specify a custom forwarder contract address.

+If this is not set, the sequencer will deploy the Aztec Labs implementation of the forwarder contract, using the Universal Deterministic Deployer, supplying the sequencer's address as the deployment salt, and the sequencer's address as the owner.

 ### Gas